B3N5ON/PROJECT-about-matching/README.md

 The "differtinating grade.txt" convert Chinese to integer point, e.t. 均標 -> 12.
 It can increase convenience of modifying data.

 Headerfun.h is how I input data to the map

+If u want to test data, u can use the title begin of new's csv file